LivePersonInc/faas-client-jdk/README.md

 <details><summary>isImplementedCache</summary>
 <p>

-You can set the IsImplementedCache for the `isImplemented` method which determines whether there are deployed lambdas that implement a given event.
+You can set the IsImplementedCache for the `isImplemented` method which determines whether there are deployed functions that implement a given event.
 By instantiating the client yourself you can set a custom caching time.
 Otherwise we will default back to 60 seconds.

 ```java
 int cachingTimeInSeconds = 30;